BSc (Hons) Radiography (Diagnostic Imaging)

 If you live in the UK, we’ll need a satisfactory Disclosure and Barring Service (DBS) check.
 It’s standard for all UK students and we’ll be there to guide you through the process once you’ve applied.

 To gain a place on the course applicants must also successfully undergo an interview process.
-In light of the current Covid-19 situation these interviews will be undertaken remotely via Teams.
 More information about this process will be provided if/when applicants are invited to the interview stage.

 A new £5,000 annual maintenance grant will be available for Radiography students from September 2020.
 This is in addition to existing support available, including student loans.
 Students who study radiography (diagnostic and therapeutic) are also entitled to an additional £1,000, as the subject is seen as a ‘shortage specialism’ and important to delivering the NHS long term plan.